 BIC code must also be entered into the payment information.
 BIC code might be called also as a SWIFT code.
 With Finnish bank accounts, Procountor generates the BIC code automatically by the account number.
 With foreign bank accounts, the BIC or SWIFT code must be entered manually either in the Invoice-view or Payment-view.

-Payment to a non-IBAN bank account
+Payment to a non-IBAN bank account or with different currency

 The necessary payment information can be saved to Supplier’s basic info in the Supplier register when Foreign payment has been chosen as the Payment method.
 When Foreign payment is chosen, fields for Clearing code, Receiver bank name and address, Intermediary bank BIC, Intermediary bank name and address become available.